momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 1. Produce field calculations with pre-existing fields.

 With the field calculator, you are able to make new fields based on doing calculations with already existing fields.
 Let's perform a field calculation with the **stl_schools** and the **stl_bg** layers.
-We're going to calculate the student and teacher ratio in the **stl_schools** layer and percentage of people in which the income to poverty ratio is over 2.00 in **stl_bg**.
+We're going to calculate the student and teacher ratio in the **stl_schools** layer and we need to create a new field for the median income variable since it is currently is a string.
+We need the median income to be recognized as a number in order to use symbology which we will do in part two.

 1. Right-click on **stl_schools** and click on **Open Attribute Table**.
 In the top attribute table toolbar, click on the **Open Field Calculator** button.